 Yeah, that’s fair… we’re windshield magnets.
 No question.
 What’s the best piece of advice you received this year?
 What’s the worst piece of advice you received this year?

 Probably the best advice I received (and this is something I hear regularly from an advisor) is to stay focused on the reality that I’m actually capable of accomplishing very little through my own power.
-My role is kind of like that of an interpreter, or a navigator.
+My role is kind of like that of an

 It’s funny, because a lot of folks don’t believe me when I say it, but Salted Stone has and will continue to thrive based on -- sure -- an abundance of effort and collective talent, but moreso because of a superabundance of happy accidents.